kharanshupatel/Correspondence-analysis-CA-/Description.md

 The weight of each column reflects its importance for discriminating between the variables.
 So the weight of a column reflects the information this columns provides to the identification of a given row.
 ```

 ### Dataset : Weekly Earnings by Race
 ```
 The dataset contains information about the usual weekly earnings of people with various races and gender: White men, White women, Black men, Black women, Asian men, Asian women, Hispanic men, Hispanic women.
 These are the 8 rows.
 The 5 columns are 1st decile, 1st quartile, 2nd quartile, 3rd quartile and 9th decile.

+The cumulative dataset was converted to instantaneous dataset by using the Usual weekly earnings columns.
+After conversion the dataset was divided into train and test where train contained only the quartiles , whereas the test contained contained decile's.

 ```